-Grant County has over 40 trout streams within its boundaries and over 100 miles of trout water is located within a fifteen mile radius of Fennimore.
+Grant County, Wisconsin has over 40 trout streams within its boundaries and over 100 miles of trout water is located within a fifteen mile radius of Fennimore.

 Please see the Grant County WI DNR Trout Stream Map.

 See the current DNR Trout Stream Regulations.

 Here are some of the more popular streams:

 Big Green River – Open banks and excellent trout numbers have made the Big Green River one of the most popular streams in Wisconsin.
 Located northwest of Fennimore along Green River Road and County Highway K, the Big Green is a Class One trout stream, with a self-sustaining population of brown trout.
 The Big Green has a Category Five Catch and release portion between County Highway T and State Highway 133.
 Even though the whole stream has potential for big trout, this area is known to hold some real tackle busters.
 That portion of the stream upstream from County Highway T has a harvest slot of 10-13 inches.
 Some excellent insect hatches occur year-round on the stream, making it a favorite of fly fishers.
 Persons interested in using live bait should try the upstream portion around the village of Werley.
 The DNR maintains a public fishing easement on most of the stream from upstream of Spring Valley Road downstream to Highway 133.
 The only portion without an easement lies north of the County Highway T bridge downstream about ¼ mile.
 Permission would be needed from the landowner before fishing from the banks of this portion of the stream.